apereo/cas/README.md

 The following features are supported by the CAS project:

-* CAS v1, v2 and v3 Protocol
+* CAS v1, v2 and v3 Protocols
 * SAML v1 and v2 Protocol
 * OAuth Protocol
 * OpenID & OpenID Connect Protocol